hackingmaterials/atomate/README.rst

 Overview
 ========

-MatMethods is still not ready for production, however it is **working code**.
+MatMethods is still in development, however it is **working code**.
 The following notes might be helpful for the brave.

 ============
 Installation